What are my options?

 What to do next

 Once you have decided on your knee implant, you can request to be treated by a knee surgeon of your choice.
-Most surgeons will only operate at one or two hospitals – many work for the NHS and also have a private practice.
+Most surgeons only operate at one or two hospitals – many work for the NHS or local state-funded hospital and also have a private practice.
 When deciding, look at the success rate of the surgeon and the hospital.
 After all, it is not just about the surgery – aftercare, such as physiotherapy, provided by the hospital is critical in the overall success of the procedure.
 It’s best to select a specialist who has good experience with your choice of knee implant.
 An example of how to do this in the UK is to visit the NJR Surgeon and Hospital profile website: http://www.njrsurgeonhospitalprofile.org.uk.